mikbe/eventable/README.markdown

 ##Version History##

+**2011.06.10**
+Ver: 0.1.1

+Features:
+If events fired specifically returns true and returns false if it can't for whatever reason (e.g. no listeners registered).

+Fixes:
+* Throws error if event is fired and no listeners are registered (Thanks for bug report Benjamin Yu)
+* Workaround for RubyGems pre 1.8.3 date bug that locks up all of RubyGems (Thanks again Benjamin Yu)

 **2011.06.06**
 Ver: 0.1.0
 Went crazy and just completely wrapped all calls that modify or read callbacks cache with an instance mutex.